-Anna Ifkovits Horner, born in 1972 in Sion, originally from Vétroz/Valais, holds a degree in sociology from the University of Geneva.
-She also has a Master’s degree in International Relations from the Ortega y Gasset University Institute at La Complutense University, Madrid.
+Ambassador Ifkovits Horner holds a Bachelor’s degree in sociology from the University of Geneva and a Master’s degree in International Relations from the Ortega y Gasset University Research Institute at the Complutense University of Madrid.

 Marcello Cangialosi, together with his team, supports the development of projects by institutional beneficiaries of the Host State Act and facilitates their interactions with the Swiss authorities in the fields of real estate, land acquisition, infrastructures and international conferencing.
 He is also actively involved in the promotion of International Geneva and the strengthening of its framework conditions (digitalization, security, sustainability).

 Before taking up this position, Mr. Cangialosi held several positions at the Swiss Federal Department of Foreign Affairs (FDFA).
 He worked at the UN Division of the State Secretariat in Bern, at the Swiss Humanitarian Aid of the Swiss Agency for Development and Cooperation (SDC) and at the Multilateral Affairs Division of the Swiss Mission to the UN in Geneva.